 Building a scalable backend with Akka.NET

-If you’re developing something that has the potential to explode in usage, you’re going to need to be able to scale the resources of your backend when your business takes off.
-It doesn’t matter if it’s an IoT device, a smartphone app, an Alexa skill or a video game.
-And if Amdahl’s law teaches us anything, it is that to do that successfully in a stateful system, you are going to need high degrees of parallelization.
+If you are developing something that has the potential to explode in usage, you are going to need to be able to scale your backend when your business takes off.
+It does not matter if it is an IoT device, a smartphone app, an Alexa skill, or a video game.
+If Amdahl’s law teaches us anything, it is that to do so successfully, you are going to need high degrees of parallelization.

 Akka.NET, and its implementation of the actor model, promise you just that: highly parallelizable code that scales beautifully as machines are added to the cluster.
 But there are more advantages than just scaling.
 Actor models can make your backend very robust, because of their self-healing nature.
 The code is also easy to reason about, and easy to test.